 Conclusion for Types Of Bernedoodle Colors

-There are several different types of Bernedoodle colors including tricolor, black, chocolate, sable, phantom, etc. The amount of colors on this dog varies because there are several colors of the Poodle and the Bernese Mountain Dog.
-Combining these two different breeds results in a variety of different color coats.
+There are several different types of Bernedoodle colors including tricolor, black, chocolate, sable, and phantom.
+The colors on this breed vary because there are several colors of the Poodle and the Bernese Mountain Dog.
+Combining these two different breeds results in a veritable rainbow of Bernedoodle colors!